MUSIC DISCOVERY – that's the theme this year. It's personal.

 Birgit Wolters - Krach am Bach, DE

-Luc Favie - Doomstar, NL
+Luc Favie - Doomstar Bookings, NL

 Chair: Vesper De Leon, Majestic Mountain Records, SE

-11.45 – STOP BEING AN ASSHOLE, PLZ
+11.45 – STOP BEING AN ASSHOLE, PLZ (U)

 How to keep cool when the heat is on

 Things go wrong.
 Fast.
-People freak out, gigs get messy, and deals can implode.
+People freak out, gigs get frantic, and deals can implode.
 But the real pros know how to stay calm, de-escalate, and turn chaos into something that still works.
-This talk is all about keeping your head when everyone else is losing theirs — in live environments, backstage, with venues, artists, managers, or whoever’s melting down in front of you.
+This talk is all about keeping your head when everyone else is losing theirs — in live environments, backstage, with venue reps, artists, managers, or whoever’s melting down in front of you.
 We’ll share stories, strategies, and maybe a few scars from the field.
 Staying professional means knowing when to lose it, and when not to lose it.

 On stage